NetaScale/SCAL-UX/README.md

 VMM:

-The VMM is modeled mostly after NetBSD's UVM with some reference to Mach VMM (and its derivates in the BSDs: macOS, )
+The VMM is modeled mostly after NetBSD's UVM with some reference to Mach VMM (and its derivates in the BSDs: macOS, FreeBSD, etc.)

-- [ ] VM Compressor: LZ4 compression of pages as first-line destination for
+- [x] (initial PoC only) VM Compressor: LZ4 compression of pages as first-line destination for swapped-out pages (Linux calls this ZRam).
-  swapped-out pages.
 - [ ] Swapping to files.

 Allocators: